DeepLcom/deepl-java/README.md

                                          "en-GB");
         System.out.println(results.get(0).getText()); // "How are you?"
-        System.out.println(results.get(0).getDetectedSourceLanguage()); // "ja" the language code for Japanese System.out.println(results.get(1).getText()); // "How are you?"
+        System.out.println(results.get(0).getDetectedSourceLanguage()); // "ja" the language code for Japanese System.out.println(results.get(0).getBilledCharacters()); // 7 - the number of characters in the source text "お元気ですか？"
+        System.out.println(results.get(1).getText()); // "How are you?"
-        System.out.println(results.get(1).getDetectedSourceLanguage()); // "es" the language code for Spanish
+        System.out.println(results.get(1).getDetectedSourceLanguage()); // "es" the language code for Spanish System.out.println(results.get(1).getBilledCharacters()); // 12 - the number of characters in the source text "¿Cómo estás?"

         // Translate into German with less and more Formality:
         System.out.println(translator.translateText("How are you?",